Daohub-io/cap9/docs/SystemCallDesign.md

 0x000002 - 0x0000000000000000000000000000000000000000000000000000000000000007 - 0x0000000000000000000000000000000000000000000000000000000000001234
 ```

+**TODO:** This then begs the question: "What is the general input format for
+calls to the kernel?".

 This is 3+32+32=67 bytes.

 For output, this is entirely dependent on the system call.
 For lower level